What is chargeback fraud?

 Track suspicious activity.

 Tracking those customers that are potentially high-risk for committing fraud is essential to controlling fraud from the merchant POV.
-This involves flagging and tracking suspect activity, monitoring repeat customers – particularly those that have initiated chargebacks in the past – validating suspicious orders, and leveraging negative and positive lists.
+This involves flagging and tracking suspect activity, monitoring repeat customers – particularly those that have initiated chargebacks in the past – validating suspicious orders, as well as leveraging negative and positive lists.

 Policies regarding disputes are reactive, but a merchant can create proactive policies to deal with fraud as well.
 This may include a clear policy on blocking problematic, recurring ‘friendly’ fraudsters; or blocking consumers that file excessive service or fraud claims.